ysard/libre-printer/README.md

 The interfaces concerned are the following:

-- Epson printers ESC/P - ESC/P2, 9 & 24 pins
+- Epson printers: ESC/P - ESC/P2, 9 & 24 pins
-- HP PCL printers
+- HP PCL printers:
     Any resolution and format (Ex: 150dpi, 300dpi, 600dpi), color or grayscale thanks to the project [GhostPCL](https://www.ghostscript.com/doc/9.53.3/WhatIsGS.htm#GhostPCL).